abhranilp1998/Element/README.md

 main is index.html.
 INDEX.HTML

-Just html till now, no css and js seperate files
+Just html till now, no css and js separate files

 NEEDS ORGANIZING ALL FILES AND STRUCTURES.